microsoft/finops-toolkit/docs/_resources/troubleshooting.md

 - Error: "Access to the resource is forbidden" - Check user permissions or SAS token settings.
 - Error: "Invalid Billing Account ID" - Ensure the correct billing account ID is used in the Commitment Discounts report.
 -->

-This guide helps you troubleshoot issues with the FinOps Hubs, focusing on two main sections: Data Ingestion and Connecting to Your Data.
-Always start troubleshooting with the Data Ingestion section before moving on to Connecting to Your Data.

 ### Step 1: Verify Cost Management export